Can I Refinance a Home Equity Loan?

 Pros And Cons Of Refinancing Your Home Equity Loan

-As with any real estate transaction, refinancing a home equity loan can come with advantages and disadvantages attached.
+As with any real estate transaction, refinancing a home equity loan can come with advantages and disadvantages:

 - Opportunity to capitalize on lower interest rates

 - Chance to transition from adjustable-rate to fixed interest-rate loan

 - Can help you obtain more working capital for home improvements and other projects

 - Offers a means to adjust monthly payments and repayment terms

 - Takes additional time and expense to obtain, and is backed by your property

 - Requires homeowners to assume additional risk and additional payments

 - May obligate you for a longer payment term period

 How To Refinance A Home Equity Loan

 Note that refinancing a home equity loan is similar in process to obtaining a mortgage, in that you will need to provide detailed financial documentation ranging from tax returns to pay stubs and home records.
-In addition, it also helps to have a higher credit score and more favorable debt-to-income (DTI) ratio if you wish to obtain optimum rates when seeking to refinance your HELOC or home equity loan.
+In addition, it also helps to have a higher credit score and more favorable debt-to-income (DTI) ratio if you want to get the best rates when seeking to refinance your HELOC or home equity loan.

 In order to refinance a home equity loan, you’ll need to guarantee the transaction with your property and have built up a minimum amount of equity in your home.
-(Factoring in any and all loans and mortgages that you have currently taken out against the property.)
-The majority of financial lending institutions will require you to have a combined loan-to-value ratio of under 85%.
+Your lender will consider any and all loans and mortgages that you have currently taken out against the property.
+The majority of financial lending institutions will require you to have a combined loan-to-value ratio (LTV) of under 85%.
 In other words, the sum of all your current outstanding mortgage balances cannot represent more than 85% of your home’s total current value.

 The Bottom Line

 If a cash-out refinance makes more sense for you, contact the Home Loan Experts with Rocket Mortgage.